 In partnership with the National Trust the market setting is unique in the honey-coloured sandstone Old Stable Courtyard at Montacute House.

 Each market hosts approx 30+ stalls selling a variety of fresh, artisan and traditionally-made food and drink.
 Local crafts feature as well.

 Our cusomers have voted us "the best" for the 2014 Taste of the West Gold Award, and winners in 2005 and 2012 as the Best Farmers' Market of the year in the Somerset Life Food & Drink Awards.

 Parking and entry is free.
 We are dog friendly.
 There is level access for the less-abled and EVERYONE is welcome!
 We trade from 10am to 2pm

-Applications from new traders always welcomed - drop us a line to find out more [email protected]
+Applications from new traders always welcomed, however we are currently fully booked for 2018 (a waiting list is in operation) - drop us a line to find out more [email protected]